Sheet-Pan Roasted Delicata Squash

 Serving and storing tips

-- Roasted delicata squash is so DELICIOUS with pasta, like my delicata squash pasta with caramelized onions and greens.
+- Roasted delicata squash is so DELICIOUS with my delicata squash pasta with caramelized onions and greens.

-- You can combine roasted chunks in into a salad.
-Slice them up and add to grain bowls or vegetable tacos.
+- Slice the roasted chunks and add to grain bowls, salads or vegetable tacos.

 Equipment